dbcometto/ros_g29_force_feedback/bens-notes.md

 float32 wheel_position
 ```

 Now, updated to also read and publish the pedals.
+We're publishing on `/wheel_data`.